 - Whether the facility can accommodate the miniature horse type, size and weight

 - Whether the miniature horse’s presence will not compromise legitimate safety requirements necessary for safe operation of the facility.

 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair or equipment for someone with a mobility disability, alerting or protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medicine, calming a person with PTSD, or performing other duties.
 Service animals are working animals, not pets.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

 When it is not obvious what service an animal provides, only limited inquiries are allowed.
-Authorized UF personnel (full-time UF employees designated as the person in charge of the event, activity or facility and trained by the UF ADA Office) may ask two questions:
+Authorized UF personnel (full-time UF employees designated as the person in charge of the event, activity or facility) may ask two questions:

-- If the dog or service animal is required because of a disability (DO NOT ask what the disability is)?
+- Is the dog a service animal required because of a disability?
+(Do Not ask what the disability is!)